easttennesseecc-star/Q-Top-Dog-IDE/TIER_UPGRADE_PSYCHOLOGY.md

 ```
 Name: Big Corp (1,000 developers)

-Problem: "We want Q-IDE, but it's not SOC 2 compliant"
+Problem: "We want Top Dog, but it's not SOC 2 compliant"
          "We can't put customer data in the cloud"
          "We need self-hosted with audit logs"